cryostatio/cryostat-agent/README.md

 }
 ```

+The duration field may be omitted or set to 0 if the Smart Trigger should fire immediately when the condition is met.

 Either the filename or label XML tag of the `${templateName}.jfc` may be used to specify the event template to use.
 For
 example, the JDK distribution ships with a `default.jfc` file containing the top-level
 `<configuration label="Continuous">` element.
 This template may be specified in the Smart Trigger definition as any of